 If you have errors on your DARS report that are not listed above or if you have any other questions about your DARS report, please contact Dr. Thompson.

-Engineering students who are within 12 months of graduating are eligible to take the Fundamentals of Engineering (FE) Exam, which is offered twice per year in October and April.
-Application instructions for VT students and alumni can be found on the College of Engineering website.
+Engineering students who are within 12 months of graduating are eligible to take the Fundamentals of Engineering (FE) Exam, which is offered multiple times per year.
+Application instructions for VT students and alumni can be found on the College of Engineering Website under ‘FE Exam Instructions.’

 Virginia Tech offers a 2 credit, online, pass/fail review course for the FE exam, ESM4404, Fundamentals of Professional Engineering, which is offered during the spring semester.
 These credits will NOT count towards your engineering degree, as the course duplicates material you should have learned in other courses.